-The plan will generally cover your drugs as long as you follow these basic rules:

-\[ \subseteq \text{You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which

-☐ Your prescriber must not be on Medicare's Exclusion or Preclusion Lists

-- ☐ You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's preferred mail-order service.) - ☐ Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
-(See Section 3, Your drugs need to be on the plan's "Drug List".) - □ Your drug must be used for a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+The plan will generally cover your drugs as long as you follow these basic rules: You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law.
+Your prescriber must not be on Medicare's Exclusion or Preclusion Lists.
+You generally must use a network pharmacy to fill your prescription.
+(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's preferred mail-order service.)
+Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
+(See Section 3, Your drugs need to be on the plan's Drug List.)
+Your drug must be used for a medically accepted indication.
+A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
 (See Section 3 for more information about a medically accepted indication.)

-Section 2 Fill your prescription at a network pharmacy or through the plan's preferred mail-order service must be valid under applicable state law.
+Section 2 Fill your prescription at a network pharmacy or through the plan's preferred mail-order service